 Testosterone plays several important roles in the male body, which is why many are intrigued about the possible benefits of undergoing testosterone replacement therapy (TRT).

-Aside from ensuring proper penile and testicular development, the hormone’s partly responsible for keeping bones healthy.
-Of course, testosteronealso plays a direct role in boosting sperm production and libido.
+Aside from ensuring proper penile and testicular development, testosterone is partly responsible for keeping the bones healthy.
+Of course, this hormone also plays a direct role in controlling sperm production and libido.